Mabila

-Mabila (also spelled Mavila, Mavilla, Maubila, or Mauvilla, as influenced by Spanish or French transliterations) was a small fortress town known to the paramount chief Tuskaloosa in 1540, in a region of present-day central Alabama.
+Mabila (also spelled Mavila, Mavilla, Maubila, or Mauvilla, as influenced by Spanish or French transliterations) was a small fortress town under a polity led by Tuskaloosa in 1540, in a region of present-day central Alabama.
 The exact location has been debated for centuries, but southwest of present-day Selma, Alabama, is one possibility.
 In late 2021, archaeologists announced the excavation of Spanish artifacts at several Native American settlement sites in Marengo County that indicate that they have found the historical province of Mabila, although not the town itself.
 They theorize that the town site is within a few miles of their excavations.

 In 1540 Chief Tuskaloosa arranged for more than 2,500 native warriors to be concealed at Mabila, prepared to attack a large party of foreign invaders in the Mississippian culture territory: Spanish explorer Hernando de Soto and his expedition.

 DeSoto's route in what is now Georgia, South Carolina, North Carolina, Tennessee, Alabama, Mississippi and Arkansas; Mabila is in the green circle at lower left.

 When Hernando de Soto first met Tuskaloosa at his home village and asked him for supplies, Tuskaloosa advised them to travel to another of his towns, known as Mabila, where supplies would be waiting.
 A native messenger was sent ahead to Mabila.
 When Tuskaloosa arrived with the first group of Spaniards, he asked the Spanish people to leave the settlement and territory.
 A fight broke out between a soldier and a native, and many warriors emerged from hiding in houses and began shooting arrows at the Spaniards.
 The Spaniards fled, leaving their possessions inside the fortress.
 The conflict that resulted is called the Battle of Mabila.
 Armed with guns, the Spaniards eventually burned down the village and killed most of the warriors.